-Our personal development courses have been developed as a result of years of valuable experience.
+Our personal development courses and groups have been developed as a result of years of valuable experience.

 For people experiencing or recovering from mental health problems:

 To find out more about the courses below please contact Angie Bell or call 01324 671600.

 The course takes place at FDAMH and offers a comfortable, supported group setting in which people can find out about and learn a variety of self-care skills and techniques to help in areas such as managing anxiety and communication.

 For people caring for someone with a mental health problem:

 To find out more about the courses below please contact Neil Sowerby or call 01324 671608.